-We thought we’d show you an example of a great statement that is “completely individual” but highlights the self-awareness, professional skills and writing ability that law schools in the U.S. are looking for.
+We'll show you an example of a great statement that is “completely individual,” but that also highlights the self-awareness, professional skills, and writing ability that law schools are looking for.
 Feel free to use it as a template for your own statement (but don’t plagiarize, of course!).

 Law School Personal Statement or Statement of Intent

-Before we begin discussing specific tips for writing that personal law school personal statement, we need to clarity the differences, and highlight the similarity, between a “Personal Statement” and a “Statement of Intent”, as there is a common misunderstanding about what is expected from both.
-At times, some schools use these terms interchangeably.
+Before we begin discussing some law school personal statement tips, we need to clarify the differences, and highlight the similarities, between a “Personal Statement” and a “Statement of Intent” for law school, as there are common misunderstandings about what is expected from each.
+At times, some schools may use these terms interchangeably.

-The overall purpose of asking for either a Personal Statement or a Statement of Intent is to provide the admissions committee with information about:
+The overall purpose of asking for either a law school Personal Statement or for a Statement of Intent is to provide the admissions committee with information about:

-Essentially, writing your Personal Statement or a Statement of Intent is an opportunity for you to stand out from the rest of the applicants by making your story heard.
+Essentially, writing a law school Personal Statement or a Statement of Intent presents an opportunity for you to stand out from the rest of the applicants by making your story heard.

 It should come as no surprise that gaining admissions into the law school of your choice is no small task.
 Gaining admissions has become even more difficult and competitive today, as more and more students apply to law schools without a proportional increase in the number of seats available in each entering class.